Fill out this form to get free information on courses, admissions and financial aid from your personal advisor.

 At the end of this program, graduates should be able to:

-Effective principals influence the quality of teaching by understanding how to recognize outstanding teaching and facilitate improvement by communicating how and why learner-centered teaching enhances the learning outcomes of every student.
-This course introduces principal candidates to the latest research on education, teaching, and learning, and fosters the development of an understanding of how effective approaches to instruction are informed by research.
+Effective educational leaders influence the quality of teaching by understanding how to recognize outstanding teaching and facilitate improvement by communicating how and why learner-centered teaching enhances the learning outcomes of every student.
+Candidates in this course are introduced to the latest research on education, teaching, and learning, and they develop an understanding of how research informs effective approaches to instruction.

-This course includes a study of selected general legal principles, case and statute law, and law-making agencies that impact leaders and their educational institutions.
-Key content areas include but are not limited to the legal status of the local school district; the role of federal, state, and local governments; governance of schools; and policies, rules, and regulations.
-Educators in the course will also cover the legal rights, responsibilities, and obligations of administrators, teachers, students, parents, and school boards, community education, civil rights, collective bargaining, torts and contracts, and legal research, as well as the development of policy to meet regulations and constitutional provisions.
+Educators in this course study selected general legal principles, case and statute law, and law-making agencies that impact leaders and their educational institutions.
+Key content areas include but are not limited to the legal status of the local school district; the role of federal, state, and local governments that may apply; governance of schools; and policies, rules, and regulations.
+Educators in the course will also cover the legal rights, responsibilities, and obligations of administrators, teachers, students, parents, and school boards, community education, civil rights, collective bargaining, torts and contracts, and legal research, as well as the development of policy to meet regulations and other provisions.